sedol1339/files/papers.md

 Koenecke, A., Choi, A. S. G., Mei, K. X., Schellmann, H., & Sloane, M. (2024).
 Careless Whisper: Speech-to-Text Hallucination Harms. arXiv, 2402.08021.
 Retrieved from https://arxiv.org/abs/2402.08021v2

+    - We evaluate Whisper’s transcription performance on the axis of "hallucinations", defined as undesirable generated text "that is nonsensical, or unfaithful to the provided source input".
+    - We set the sampling temperature parameter to 0.
+    - Roughly 1% of Whisper transcriptions from AphasiaBank dataset contain entire hallucinated phrases.
+Whisper hallucinates entire made-up sentences when no one is speaking in the input audio files.
+    - 38% of hallucinations are harmful or concerning in some way (as opposed to innocuous and random), such as explicit portrayals of physical violence or death, or false authority like thanking viewers or specific groups, and linking to websites that misrepresent the speaker source (table 1).
+    - Longer pauses in spoken speech (thereby, with longer periods of background noise in the audio file) could result in more hallucinations due to Whisper being seeded by noise rather than speech (fig. 3).
+    - Notably, we found no evidence of hallucinations in competing speech recognition systems such as Google Speech-to-Text or the latest Google Chirp model.
+As such, we believe hallucinations to currently be an OpenAI-specific concern.
+    - Our work compares a relatively small set of aphasia speakers to control group speakers in a setting where they are being asked a standard slate of interview questions.
+If a broader set of topics were to be discussed, it is possible that the scope of hallucinations would be widened.
+    - Another one category of hallucinations is the appearance of other languages.
+For example, Whisper is prone to generating non-English transcriptions even when provided an argument indicating that the target language is English.
+    - We hypothesize on two underlying mechanisms that likely result in these hallucinations.

+Li, X., Takamichi, S., Saeki, T., Chen, W., Shiota, S., & Watanabe, S. (2024).
+YODAS: Youtube-Oriented Dataset for Audio and Speech. arXiv, 2406.00899.
+Retrieved from https://arxiv.org/abs/2406.00899v1

+    - We introduce YODAS (YouTube-Oriented Dataset for Audio and Speech), a large-scale, multilingual dataset comprising currently over 500k hours of speech data in more than 100 languages
+    - YODAS includes: 1) the manual subset of 86,400 hours of audio data paired with manual transcriptions, 2) the automatic subset of 335,845 hours of audio data with automatic transcriptions from YouTube, 3) The unlabeled subset of 144,174 hours of raw audio data, devoid of any transcription.
+    - English emerges as the most prevalently used language, with Spanish and Russian occupying the second and third positions, respectively, when assessed based on duration.
+The automatic subset has only a very limited number of languages (14 languages) compared with the manual subset (140 languages).
+    - In the automatic subset, most utterances are short and have little variance.
+This is because the automatic subtitle frequently divides long utterances into small chunks to help viewers to follow subtitles easier.
+    - We focus on monolingual speech recognition, and build simple baseline models for the top-25 languages in the manual subset.
+Our baseline is a linear layer randomly initialized on top of the pre-trained XLSR representations, which is then optimized with the CTC loss.
+The subword vocabulary is prepared with BPE using SentencePiece, where we use 300 as the vocabulary size for most languages except 5000 for Mandarin and 3000 for Japanese.
+For simplicity, we do not perform speech augmentation.
+The decoding is done greedily without any language models.
+Table 5 displays our results for monolingual speech recognition.
+We observe that languages possessing a larger BPE vocabulary size tend to correspond with higher CER (is it a random split validation?).
+Models trained on the manual subset yield significantly superior performance compared to those trained on the automatic subset.

 Mohamed, M., Liu, O. D., Tang, H., & Goldwater, S. (2024).
 Orthogonality and isotropy of speaker and phonetic information in self-supervised speech representations. arXiv, 2406.09200.
 Retrieved from https://arxiv.org/abs/2406.09200v1

+    - We study how such information is represented in self-supervised speech representations, beyond just assessing the linear separability of classes.
+We use a geometric approach, that is widely used for analyzing self-supervised models of text.
+    - We develop a new measure for analyzing high-dimensional distributions, the Cumulative Residual Variance (CRV).
+Given datasets X and Y embedded in the same embedding space, the CRV of X w.r.t.
+Y (denoted as X\Y) measures the degree to which the principal components of Y are orthogonal to those of X. Meanwhile, X\X is a measure of the isotropy of X — the degree to which X effectively utilizes all dimensions of the embedding space, i.e., has uniform covariance.
+    - Comparing to the previous work "Self-supervised Predictive Coding Models Encode Speaker and Phonetic Information in Orthogonal Subspaces", the CRV measure allows us to better quantify orthogonality.
+    - On English LibriSpeech we show that, unlike randomly initialized models, all trained models have a high degree of orthogonality between the speaker and phonetic subspaces.
+For all 6 trained models, the accuracy of a phone classifier trained on the model representations is significantly correlated with the CRV between the two subspaces.
+    - It has been argued in the NLP literature that higher isotropy is desirable in an embedding space.
+However, we did not find strong evidence for this hypothesis.
+Instead, having evenly distributed centroids is more important for classification accuracy in these models than having evenly distributed frame representations.

 Shah, M. A., Noguero, D. S., Heikkila, M. A., & Kourtellis, N. (2024).
 Speech Robust Bench: A Robustness Benchmark For Speech Recognition. arXiv, 2403.07937.
 Retrieved from https://arxiv.org/abs/2403.07937v1

+    - We propose Speech Robust Bench (SRB), a benchmark for evaluating the robustness of ASR models to 69 input perturbations that ASR models may encounter in the physical and digital world (fig. 2).
+The perturbations are of two broad types: 1) non-adversarial and 2) adversarial.
+    - SRB is agnostic to the evaluation data and can be used with any dataset that contains utterances and reference transcripts, however, we recommend using datasets with high-quality clean audio and accurate transcripts so that pre-existing corruptions in the dataset do not confound the robustness metrics.
+Our evaluation in uses clean speech from Librispeech.
+    - We measure two aspects of robustness: the transcription accuracy (WER) and the stability under randomized perturbations.
+When aggregating WER over multiple perturbations, we normalize the WER of the target model by the WER of a baseline model (following the methodology of "Benchmarking neural network robustness to common corruptions and perturbations" on images domain).
+Doing so penalizes errors on “easy” corruptions more than errors on “harder” corruptions.
+This normalized metric is called Normalized WER (NWER).
+Also SRB measures the prediction stability of the model by computing the variance in the WER caused by corrupting the signal with multiple corruption samples drawn from the same distribution.
+We call this metric WER Variance (WERV).
+    - On English speech, Whisper is able to withstand more severe corruptions better than other models.
+However, it is outperformed by other, smaller, models on several perturbations.
+It is rather surprising that despite being trained on more than ten times the amount of data, wsp-lg is outperformed by both hubt-lg and w2v2-lg-slf on fairly common perturbations such as RIR, resampling, and tempo reduction.
+Some models (hubt-lg, w2v2-lg-slf, ds) are more stable on Gaussian noise, while others ( wsp-lg, w2v2-bs, w2v2-lgrob) are more stable on environmental noise.
+Larger models tend to be more robust than smaller models, even if the latter are trained on significantly more data.
+    - On non-English (Spanish) speech, it is interesting that despite having more parameters and being trained on 10× more data, wsp-lg is outperformed by w2v2-lg-es, thus indicating that simply scaling the model and training data is not sufficient to achieve robustness, particularly in the multi-lingual setting.
+So, wsp-lg is not the most robust model on Spanish, and struggles on simple perturbations, particularly on RIR (room impulse response).
+    - We observe noticeable disparities in the robustness across various demographic subgroups, for example, RIR and adversarial attacks disproportionately degrade the performance of models for female speakers.

 Yang, S.-w., Chang, H.-J., Huang, Z., Liu, A. T., Lai, C.-I., Wu, H., ...Lee, H.-y.
 (2024).
 A Large-Scale Evaluation of Speech Foundation Models. arXiv, 2404.09385.
 Retrieved from https://arxiv.org/abs/2404.09385v2

+    - We extend our SUPERB benchmark (see "SUPERB: Speech processing Universal PERformance Benchmark") with the following contributions:
+    - 1) We provide a complete platform featuring an online leaderboard supporting submissions
+    - 2) We scale the evaluation from the original 14 models [34] to 33 models
+    - 3) We observe that the learnable weighted-sum over the frozen layers of the SSL model is better than the conventional evaluation protocol: using the frozen last layer.
+Furthermore, individual single-layer benchmarking can sometimes yield even better results.
+    - 4) We confirm that the layer weights learned by the weighted-sum protocol do not reflect the layer performance precisely across SUPERB tasks (as in "Layer-Wise Analysis of a Self-Supervised Speech Representation Model").
+    - 5) We suggest to conduct statistical test when comparing to our baseline numbers.

 Zhang, L., Jiang, N., Wang, Q., Li, Y., Lu, Q., & Xie, L. (2024).
 Whisper-SV: Adapting Whisper for Low-data-resource Speaker Verification. arXiv, 2407.10048.
 Retrieved from https://arxiv.org/abs/2407.10048v1